gkarwchan/progressive-web-app-from-scratch/README.md

 ## Using this tutorial:

 This tutorial will go through building a progressive web app, step by step.
-It is devided into lessons.
+It is divided into lessons.
 Each lesson will continue from the previous one.
-Each lesson has a coresponding branch that has the final code after you did the whole class.
-So, in case you want to start Lesson4 and you are not sure that your code is up-to-date, you can checkout lessn03 and start from there.
+Each lesson has a corresponding branch that has the final code after you did the whole class.
+So, in case you want to start Lesson4 and you are not sure that your code is up-to-date, you can checkout lesson03 and start from there.

 ```sh
 git checkout lesson03